UPDATED AUGUST 2025

 3-days old | San Diego, Californiaicon

-Sebastian Caban, 3-days old, was killed by a pit bull-mix while lying in bed with his parents and the dog.
-When his mother coughed, the dog suddenly attacked the baby's head.
+Sebastian Caban, 3-days old, was killed by a family dog.
+The attack occurred around 7:30 pm in the 8300 block of Flanders Drive.
+The baby was lying in bed with his parents and the dog.
+When his mother suddenly coughed, the dog attacked the baby's head.
 Both parents had to pull the 80-pound dog off the baby.
-After two 911 call attempts that went unanswered, the couple rushed Sebastian to the hospital, where he was pronounced dead.
+After two 911 call attempts that went unanswered, the couple rushed the baby to the hospital themselves, where he was declared dead.
+The medical examiner's office listed the cause of death as "dog bite injuries of the head."
 Deputy Director of San Diego County Animal Services, Dan DeSousa, told the media the dog was an American Staffordshire terrier, a breed more commonly known as a pit bull.
-Within three hours of media reports, DeSousa used multiple breed names to distance the dog from a pit bull, including a "great dane-terrier mix" -- complete denial of any pit bull heritage.
-Five days after the baby's death, San Diego Humane Society (SDHS) admitted they adopted out the neutered 2-year old pit bull-mix named Polo to the couple 5-months earlier.
-Over the next few days, SDHS posted four posts to their Facebook page promoting pit bulls and pit bull adoptions. [source citations]
+Within three hours of media reports, DeSousa used multiple breed names to distance the dog from a pit bull, including a "great dane-terrier mix" -- a denial of any pit bull heritage.
+Five days after the newborn's death, San Diego Humane Society admitted they adopted out the neutered 2-year old pit bull-mix named "Polo" to the couple 5-months earlier. [source citations]

 Date of death: April 21, 2016 Chained: No